Hornbill-Docs/servicemanager-config/servicemanager-config/customize/workflows/service-manager-workflows.md

 ---
 layout: article-toc
 ---
-# Request Automation
+# Request automation
-The Service Manager Workflows are used to automate the processing of the requests that have been raised.
-This page contains information on the Request Automation that can be used in the Workflow Designer to build unique and powerful workflows for your requests.
+The Service Manager workflows are used to automate the processing of the requests that have been raised.
+This page contains information on the request automation that can be used in the workflow designer to build unique and powerful workflows for your requests.

 ## Access Control
 Use the Access Control to lock or unlock the details section or the Actions on a request.
 Only users with an appropriate role or application right will be able to use a locked action or have the ability to unlock the action for others to use.

 ![Workflow Lock Automation](/_books/servicemanager-config/images/workflow-lock-automation.png)

-### Example uses
+#### Example uses
 * On an incident, the resolution action could be locked until other actions have been completed.
 * On a change, the details might be locked once a change has been approved.
 * Only allow full access users the ability to apply certain actions.

 ![Worflow Lock Action](/_books/servicemanager-config/images/workflow-lock-action.png)

-### Available tasks
+#### Available Tasks
-* **Lock / Unlock Request Actions**.
+##### Lock / Unlock Request Actions
 Lock or unlock individual actions on a request.
 The option *Default Lock Type* can apply or remove the locks from all actions.

-* **Lock Request Details**.
+##### Lock Request Details
 Lock the main details section of the request.
 This includes both the summary and description.

-* **Unlock Request Details**.
+##### Unlock Request Details
 Unlock the main details section of the request.
 This includes both the summary and description.

-### Overriding a locked action
+#### Overriding a locked action
 Users that have a [Full Access](/servicemanager-config/setup/service-manager-roles#system-roles) role can override a locked action for the request type that they have full access to.
 They can themselves use the locked action, or they can click on the padlock icon to unlock the action for other users.

 ![Locked Resolution Action](/_books/servicemanager-config/images/request-locked-resolution.png)